Spain: More than 300 migrants rescued at sea near Canary Islands | DW | 26.01.2022

 At its closest point to Africa, the Canary Islands are just 100 kilometers (60 miles) off the coast in the Atlantic Ocean.

-Rescuers did not find bodies near or on the migrants' boats.
+Rescuers did not find bodies near or on the boats found.
 The spokeswoman for the maritime rescue service only said that rescue services found nine individuals clinging to a capsized boat 45 nautical miles from the island of Lanzarote.

 The boat engaged in that rescue had to handle another rescue immediately.